RestExpress/PluginExpress/swagger/README.md

 Swagger Plugin
 ==============

+*Help Us Out!* This plugin is not quite ready for prime time.
+While it honors many of the Swagger-provided annotations, when they are absent, it provides defaults by simply introspects your object models, exposing every non-static, non-transient property.
+This may not be desired.
+Additionally, it doesn't yet support annotations for the 'authorizations' and 'info' Swagger models.
+Help us get it to prime time by sending a pull request!

 The Swagger plugin gathers metadata about the routes in your RestExpress service suite to render live documentation, so it's never out of date.